 Researchers: Warm Pacific water led to vast seabird die-off

-In this Jan.
-7, 2016 file photo, dead common murres lie washed up on a rocky beach in Whittier, Alaska.
 A year after tens of thousands of common murres, an abundant North Pacific seabird, starved and washed ashore on beaches from California to Alaska, researchers have pinned the cause to unusually warm ocean temperatures that affected the tiny fish they eat.
+Elevated temperatures in seawater affected wildlife in a pair of major marine ecosystems along the West Coast and Canada, said John Piatt, a research wildlife biologist for the U.S. Geological Survey.

 Add your comments below